 LEGOLAND vs Disneyland: Which is Better For Your Vacation?

-The bottom line: Both of these parks are so much fun and can be great for families.
-We would recommend LEGOLAND for families with younger kids but not older kids.
+The bottom line: Both of these parks are a lot of fun and can be great for families.
+We would recommend LEGOLAND for families with younger kids, but not older kids.
 Otherwise, we would recommend Disneyland.

 Disneyland Considerations

-Disneyland is a classic – the very first Disney park in the world and the only one that Walt Disney spent time in.
-While Disney’s California Adventure park does tend to be a little more focused on older kids, Disneyland Park is still an excellent place for young families.
+Disneyland is a classic - the very first Disney park in the world and the only one that Walt Disney spent time in.
+While Disney's California Adventure Park tends to be a little more focused on older kids, Disneyland Park is still an excellent place for young families.

 Classic rides like it's a small world, Dumbo the Flying Elephant, and Alice in Wonderland are just two of the attractions that are great for young kids.
 The recently renovated ToonTown is also perfect for families with younger kids.
 There are also lots of character greetings for kids who love Disney shows and movies.

-Disneyland is expensive, and add-ons like the Park Hopper and Genie+ can make it even more expensive.
-But it’s also a bucket list-type trip.
-That’s a good reason to add some time at Disneyland to your Southern California family vacation.
+Disneyland is expensive, and add-ons like the Park Hopper and Lightning Lane Multi-Pass can make it even more expensive.
+But it's also a bucket list-type trip.
+That's a good reason to add some time at Disneyland to your Southern California family vacation.

 While you can stay at Disneyland, you can also visit as part of a day trip from LA.
 It's located in Anaheim, a suburb of Los Angeles.
 If you are staying in San Diego, you'll want to spend at least one night in the Disneyland area.